-REALTOR® Members shall be individuals who are licensed under or affiliated with a Designated REALTOR® member.
+REALTOR® Members are individuals who are licensed under or affiliated with a Designated REALTOR® member.
 The term REALTOR® is reserved for those individuals who complete the entire application process, which includes application, application fee, Orientation, and an online comprehension test (this test focuses on self-study and utilizes an open book method.
 Students learn about issues such as complying with the Code of Ethics, application of fair housing laws, the operation and procedures of the MLS and antitrust laws, and more).
-If you are interested in becoming a REALTOR® member, please download our 2019 New Member Application Packet (PDF) for more information.

 When you are ready to submit your application for REALTOR® membership, please click on this link to complete the online application.